AI Failure Loops in Devalued Work: The Confluence of Overconfidence in AI and Underconfidence in Worker Expertise: Conclusion

 \section{Conclusion}

 \edit{Visions for ``transformative’’ workplace AI technologies that undermine workers are not new.
-Researchers and practitioners have long hoped AI technologies will ``fix’’ staff shortages in feminized occupations.
-The challenges described in this paper—the development of workplace technology without a grounded understanding of workers—are reminiscent of observations made by Forsythe nearly three decades ago~\citep{forsythe1993construction}.
-Forsythe found that AI developers making expert systems held impoverished understandings of ``work,’’ disregarding social and maintenance activities.
+Technologists have long envisioned that AI technologies would ``fix’’ staff shortages in feminized occupations.
+The challenges described in this paper—the development of workplace technology without a grounded understanding of workers and their work—are reminiscent of observations made by Forsythe nearly three decades ago~\citep{forsythe1993construction}.
+Forsythe found that AI developers building expert systems held impoverished understandings of ``work,’’ disregarding social and maintenance activities.
 Thus, these expert systems failed to model experts’ real-world work practices.
-Despite the shift from rule-based to machine learning systems, many of Forsythe's observations from three decades ago persist today. }
+Despite the shift from rule-based to machine learning systems, many of Forsythe's observations persist today. }

 \edit{Since Forsythe's writing, the scope and breadth of worker tasks that AI developers target have substantially expanded, from systems attempting to provide emotional support for K-12 students to predicting whether a child is at risk of future abuse or neglect.
 As this trend continues, our case studies provide a cautionary tale: historically devalued occupations are particularly vulnerable to \textit{AI Failure Loops}.
 We expect recent increases in both AI hype and actual capabilities will exacerbate the over-estimations of what AI can do and under-estimations of workers' expertise.}